About JIGSAW ThornburyOur Background

 Chair of Trustees

-Hi, I’m Helen Harrison, and I’m the chair of trustees for JIGSAW.
+Hi, I’m Helen Harrison, and I’m a trustee for JIGSAW.
 I’ve been involved with JIGSAW pretty much from the start, and I continue to be inspired and admiring of all that the organisation does to help so many young people and their families and support networks in so many ways.

 I am married to Tim, have adult twin daughters, and way back in my past was a physiotherapist.
 Now I work part-time for CRED Foundation, a UK-based charity with 12 partners in the global south, and pre-Covid I was travelling to these partners fairly frequently in my role as Partner Support.
 Since Covid, I’ve been unable to do that travel, and thus gained quite a bit of spare time.
 I’m currently filling that time by working as a community-based carer for elderly and vulnerable adults, and I’ve also just started a Masters in Research, looking at how to de-westernise concepts so that they can be re-presented in ways that are more culturally relevant for the local audience.
 I’m using ‘wellbeing’ as the example concept for this.